awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 + [Automatically](#sso-configure-profile-auto), using the command `aws2 configure sso`
 + [Manually](#sso-configure-profile-manual), by editing the \.aws/config file that stores the named profiles\.

-### Automatic configuration<a name="sso-configure-profile-auto"></a>
+### Automatic Configuration<a name="sso-configure-profile-auto"></a>

-You can add an AWS SSO enabled profile to your AWS CLI by running the following command, providing your AWS SSO start URL and the AWS region that hosts the AWS SSO directory\.
+You can add an AWS SSO enabled profile to your AWS CLI by running the following command, providing your AWS SSO start URL and the AWS Region that hosts the AWS SSO directory\.

 ```
 $ aws2 configure sso